nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 The easiest way to get up and running is to use [Bluemix toolchains](https://console.ng.bluemix.net/docs/toolchains/toolchains_overview.html).
-A toolchain is a collection of tools (GitHub, Slack, CI, Web IDE, Monitoring tools, etc) which are integrated and allow you to operate your application.
-Bluemix, allows you to build your own toolchains, or to use a set of predefined toolchain templates.
+A toolchain is a collection of tools (GitHub, Slack, CI, Web IDE, Monitoring tools, etc.) which are integrated and let you to manage your application and its life cycle.
+Bluemix allows you to build your own toolchains, or to use a set of predefined toolchain templates.
 Templates are much faster to use and they encompass typical scenarios and architectures.